skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Business & investing]

 ##WestlawNext
-A legal research service designed for use by the general public, featuring Illinois and federal decisions, statutes to all 50 states, and Illinois law reviews and practice manuals.
+Legal research portal designed for the general public, this features the text of Illinois and federal court decisions and national statutes.
 [Law]
 [Available in library only]

 ##World Book Online
-An online version of the popular encyclopedia that provides a general guide to all fields of learning.
+An online version of the popular encyclopedia.
 [Kids]

 ##WorldCat from OCLC FirstSearch